StreetStrider/console-ultimate/README.md

 # console-ultimate
 [![wow](assets/banner.png)](https://www.npmjs.com/package/console-ultimate)

-Node-compatible `console` object with extra features.
+Node-compatible `console` with extra features.
 Replace default one with this and you'll have nice styles and advanced features out of the box.
-Features include: timers, terminal clear, customizable styles and behavior for every function, on-off options for every additional function and other.
+Features include: timers, tables, groups, terminal clear, customizable styles and behaviors for every function, on|off flags for every additional function and other.

 All Node-related features are enabled by default and can be noop-ed if required.
 Any additional feature can be easily turned on and customized.

 Now all Node-related features is **implemented** and this module can be used as **drop-in** replacement for **standard console**.

+All **major advanced features**, like tables, grouping, improved stack traces and customizing **are implemented too**.
+Some things still should have enrichment in options.
+If you need something special, feel free to [open an issue](https://github.com/StreetStrider/console-ultimate/issues).

 ## install